riipandi/vitto/README.md

 - 🪝 **Hooks System** - Inject data into templates with ease
 - 📦 **Zero Config** - Works out of the box with sensible defaults
 - 🏗️ **Static Output** - Generate fully static sites for any hosting
+- 🔌 **Easy Integration** - Seamlessly integrate HTMX, Alpine.js, and other libraries

+## Why Vitto?

+Vitto stands out by leveraging Vite's powerful ecosystem, allowing you to:

+- **Use Modern Tools**: Direct access to Vite plugins (Tailwind CSS, UnoCSS, PostCSS, etc.)
+- **Integrate Easily**: Add HTMX, Alpine.js, or any library via bundler or CDN
+- **Build Fast**: Lightning-fast builds with Vite's optimized pipeline
+- **Stay Simple**: Template-based approach without framework complexity

+See how Vitto compares to other static site generators in our [comparison guide](./docs/14-comparison.md).

 ## Quick Start